rafdouglas/eclipse_docker/README.md

  - Eclipse for PHP
  - Eclipse for C/C++

-These are based on ubuntu 15.10, so pretty standard after all.
+These are based on ubuntu 16.04 LTS, so pretty standard after all.

 ## To get started on your computer